zsorosz/lab-ironbeers-ejs/README.md

 - Create a `/beers` route inside the `app.js` file.
 - Inside the `/beers` route, call the `getBeers()` method (the **PunkAPI** provides this method, and you can find more about it [here](https://www.npmjs.com/package/punkapi-javascript-wrapper#getbeersoptions)). **Calling the `.getBeers()` method returns a promise that should be resolved with an array of 25 beers**.
-- Down the road, you should pass that array to the `beers.hbs` view.
+- Down the road, you should pass that array to the `beers.ejs` view.

 The example of how this method works is shown below: